-The collection of worksheets below will help students find and deceipher vowels that don't sound like as they appear.
+The collection of worksheets below will help students find and decipher vowels that don't sound like as they appear.
 For example the word "fan".
 The "a" is a short vowel because it does not sound like an normal "a" sound.
-Short vowels normally appear when grouped or surronded by consonants.
+Short vowels normally appear when grouped or surrounded by consonants.
 This gets tricky when we get it vocal language.
 Homophones draw fear in most eyes, when they are not written down.
 For instance, would have a steak or stake for dinner?
 Is it hot outside because the son or sun is glaring down on you?

 It is a really good idea to do a few of these worksheets as a class.
 Try to sound out everything and when possible, make sure to use visuals and pictures to help you along.